adlersantos/adlersantos.github.io/_posts/2016-03-08-pivoting-mysql-columns-as-dates.markdown

 ---
-title:  "Pivoting on MySQL with Columns as Ordered Dates in a Week"
+title:  "Using MySQL: Columns as Ordered Week Dates"
 date:   2016-03-08
 ---